Plant Room Access Solutions

 • Reduces risk of slips, trips, and falls in areas with limited clearance or uneven footing

-• Improves maintenance workflows, allowing contractors to access services without temporary ladders or workarounds
+• Improves maintenance workflows, allowing contractors to access services without temporary ladders, scaffolds, or unsafe workarounds

 • Protects roofs and infrastructure by clearly directing foot traffic away from sensitive surfaces